sizeofvoid/libopeninput/doc/user/tablet-support.rst

 .. figure:: tablet-left-handed.svg
     :align: center

-    Tablet axes in right- and left-handed mode"
+    Tablet axes in right- and left-handed mode

 Pad buttons are not affected by left-handed mode; the number of each button remains the same even when the perceived physical location of the button